mrandrewandrade/first_pebble_tutorial/README.md

 ## Getting started witht the SDK

 Now that you have your pebble and your phone set up, you can now start with developing your first app.
-A great place to start is the [Pebble WatchApp SDK site] (https://developer.getpebble.com/sdk/)

-I strongly recommend the CloudPebble IDE mostly because I am lazy and used it instead of downloading the SDK and it worked fine for me :).
+A great place to start is the [Pebble WatchApp SDK site] (https://developer.getpebble.com/sdk/) I strongly recommend the [CloudPebble IDE](https://cloudpebble.net/ide/) (open in a new tab) mostly because I am lazy and used it instead of downloading the SDK and it worked fine for me :).

-Once you have the ide open, you can now get stated with the sdks at the  bottom of the page for[iOS] (https://github.com/pebble/pebble-ios-sdk) and [Android] (https://github.com/pebble/pebble-android-sdk).
+Once you have the ide open, you can now get stated with the sdks at the  bottom of the page for [iOS] (https://github.com/pebble/pebble-ios-sdk) and [Android] (https://github.com/pebble/pebble-android-sdk).
 If you like reading and setting things up step by step, I would recommend you go ahead an read the guides and they explain things very well then come back here (I will wait for you).
 If you like to do things by jumping in and hacking, lets get started.

 ## Important things before we start: